orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 NGSI-LD temporal queries seem to have a semantic that implies that only numeric values are tracked in time series.
-This was never the case for QL that trace over time any attribute (also not numeric ones), since they may change as well.
+This was never the case for QuantumLeap that trace over time any attribute (also not numeric ones), since they may change as well.

 NGSI-LD semantics also seem to track values over time of single attributes.
-QL to enable to retrieve full entity values in a given point in time stores the whole entity in a single table (this avoids the need for JOINs that are notoriously time consuming - but on the other hand generates more sparse data).
+QuantumLeap to enable to retrieve full entity values in a given point in time stores the whole entity in a single table (this avoids the need for JOINs that are notoriously time consuming - but on the other hand generates more sparse data).
 In doing so, we create for the entity a single time index,